Family, friends say goodbye to Chicago area soldier killed in Afghanistan at funeral

 RELATED: Chicago-area soldier Michael Isaiah Nance killed in Afghanistan

-Forest said its also important it pay tribute to paratrooper Brandon Kreischer, 20, of Ohio, who was also killed in Afghanistan.
+Nance's great uncle, Kenon Forest, said it's also important it pay tribute to 20-year-old paratrooper Brandon Kreischer, of Ohio, who was also killed in the apparent insider attack.

+Governor JB Pritzker and Chicago Mayor Lori Lightfoot were among those paying their respects Tuesday, as was Ericka James, a high school and college classmate of Nance's mother.

+"It's a devastating situation, so I just want to be here to support her as best I can," James said.

-Specialist Nance had only been in Afghanistan for two weeks before his death.
-His funeral is taking place at at Trinity United Church of Christ, 400 W. 95th St. A burial will take place at Abraham Lincoln National Cemetery.
+His funeral took place at Trinity United Church of Christ, 400 W. 95th St. Nance will be interred with full military honors at Lincoln National Cemetery in Elwood.

+"Rest in peace, little 'cuz.
+We'll carry your memory with us," said Paul Gregoire, another of Nance's cousins.